hdShang/arxiv-daily/docs/cs-CV/2025-05-27/papers/250521374v1-video-holmes-can-mllm-think-like-holmes-for-complex-video-reasoning.md

 ---
 layout: default
-title: Video-Holmes: Can MLLM Think Like Holmes for Complex Video Reasoning?
+title: "Video-Holmes: Can MLLM Think Like Holmes for Complex Video Reasoning?"
 ---

 # Video-Holmes: Can MLLM Think Like Holmes for Complex Video Reasoning?